hdlugas/MZsearch/paper/paper.md

 both the order of spectrum preprocessing steps and novel entropy-based similarity measures, MZsearch was developed.
-The developed MZsearch is a command-line tool for performing spectral library matching on either GC-MS or LC-MS data.
+The developed MZsearch is a command-line tool for performing spectral library matching on either GC-MS or LC-MS/MS data.
 It allows users to construct their own spectrum preprocessing order using spectrum preprocessing transformations such as weight factor and low-entropy transformations.
 Additionally, the MZsearch tool includes a novel entropy-based similarity measure, the